 Lavender essential oil is known for adding a soothing fragrance to natural personal care products and household cleansers.
 But it also has powerful antifungal and anti-inflammatory effects.
 Its calming psychological impacts shouldn’t be overlooked in dandruff care either, since stress can be a factor in symptom flare-ups.
 And of course, it smells amazing!

 Spearmint essential oil also has proven antifungal properties, plus skin-protective antioxidants.
 It is known to improve circulation, which can help promote healthy growth of skin and hair, and it can help tame inflammation and discomfort.
 Its cool, invigorating aroma is another perk in scalp and hair care formulas.

 Rosemary essential oil has many of the same benefits as spearmint, including antifungal properties and especially notable antioxidant effects.
 It’s also a beautiful, calming smell to add to your shower routine.

 An imbalanced microbiome plays a central role in the runaway process on your scalp that leads to dandruff.
-To fight dandruff flakes and itching, you need a dandruff treatment shampoo with the proven antifungal active ingredient Zinc Pyrithione.
+To fight dandruff side effects like flakes and itchiness, you need a dandruff treatment shampoo with the proven antifungal active ingredient Zinc Pyrithione.

-Look for a supporting cast of other fungus-fighting ingredients on your dandruff shampoo label, too.
+Look for a supporting cast of other fungus-fighting ingredients on your anti-dandruff shampoo and conditioner label, too.
 Salicylic acid and piroctone olamine are proven antifungals.
 And luxurious natural ingredients like coconut oil and essential oils of rosemary, spearmint, and lavender may contribute to getting your microbiome back in balance, while making your shower experience a beautiful, nourishing part of your day.